-The production CallExpression : CallExpression Arguments is evaluated in exactly the same manner, except that the contained CallExpression is evaluated in step 1.
+The production CallExpression: CallExpression Arguments is evaluated in exactly the same manner, except that the contained CallExpression is evaluated in step 1.

-Result(8) will never be of type Reference if Result(2) is a native ECMAScript object.
+The returned result will never be of type Reference if func is a native ECMAScript object.
 Whether calling a host object can return a value of type Reference is implementation-dependent.
-If a value of type Reference is returned, it must be a non-strict Property Reference.
+If a value of type Reference is returned, it must be a non-strict Property Reference